Constraint-Based-Roster-Schedule/scheduler-rest/README.md

 # scheduler-rest
-The REST backend for the roster scheduler
+Provides the rest backend server for the sheduler and connects to mongoDB database hosted in Atlas.
+Provides interfacing with the Django microservice.